Capillary/api-documentation/source/index.html.md

 For example, if the username is `store.server` and the password is 'server123',

 * md5 encryption of the password (server123) is `8a16a6b70505eb1f1ff7cdc0cd5559a7`.
-* Base 64 of the encrypted password is `c3RvcmUuc2VydmVyOjhhMTZhNmI3MDUwNWViMWYxZmY3Y2RjMGNkNTU1OWE3`.
+* Base 64 (store.server:8a16a6b70505eb1f1ff7cdc0cd5559a7) is `c3RvcmUuc2VydmVyOjhhMTZhNmI3MDUwNWViMWYxZmY3Y2RjMGNkNTU1OWE3`.

 So the Authentication Header is